rr1859/AAmpD/README.md

 ## AAmpD (in development)
-AAmpD is an R package developed to identify focal amplification detection from cluster aggregate of single cell/nuclei ATAC-seq data <br />
+AAmpD is an R package developed to identify focal amplification detection from cluster aggregate of single cell/nuclei ATAC-seq data.
+Pipeline was developed based on analysis of single nuclei ATAC-seq (snATAC-seq, sci-method) data from glioblastoma multiforme (GBMS) tumors.
+Manuscipt in preparation.  <br />
-Pre-print to be uploaded.

 ## Installation
 The required R packages to use AAmpD are SnapATAC, psych, DNAcopy, GenomicRanges, miscTools, RColorBrewer and ggplot2.
 Also requires bedtools, igvtools and samtools.
 To install AAmpD R package: